What is an authorized user on a credit card?

-There are several reasons why an account holder might add an authorized user, like helping family members build credit or access the account.
-Before adding an authorized user, it helps to understand how it works, the responsibilities an authorized user may have and how it could impact credit scores.
+There are several reasons why an account holder might add an authorized user, like helping family members build credit with responsible card use, giving someone access to credit or both.
+If you’re thinking about adding an authorized user, it helps to understand how it works, the responsibilities an authorized user may have and how it could impact your credit scores.

 Key takeaways

-- Adding an authorized user may help them build their credit and learn about using a credit card responsibly.
+• Adding an authorized user may help the user build credit and learn about using a credit card responsibly.

-When an authorized user is added to a credit card account, they’re typically allowed to make charges on the credit card—and might even get their own card.
-But they aren’t required to make payments every month.
-That responsibility still typically falls to the account holder, whether there are other authorized users or not.
+When an authorized user is added to a credit card account, they’re typically allowed to make charges on the credit card.
+They might even get their own card.
+But authorized users aren’t required to make payments every month.
+That responsibility still typically falls to the account holder.

 In some cases, the account holder may be able to make the authorized user a manager of the account.
 That could allow the authorized user to do things like track purchases, report issues and redeem rewards.
 Those are a few reasons why it’s important for account holders and authorized users to be on the same page when it comes to using credit responsibly.